 4. They don’t have clear direction from company leadership

 Setting the direction for your business takes conviction and a tolerance for risk.
-You are going out on a limb to declare “this is where I think we should go as a company,” and there’s always a chance that you’re pointed toward a dead end.
-I’m convinced this is why we keep churning out vague corporate objectives every year during planning season — because we can vaguely achieve them and not have to worry about experiencing real failure.
+You are going out on a limb to declare where you are going as a company, and there’s always a chance that you’re pointed toward a dead end.
+This is probably why companies keep churning out vague corporate objectives every year during planning season — because they can vaguely achieve them and not have to worry about experiencing real failure.

 The opposite extreme is when you set objectives that are impossible to meet.
-It’s oh-so-tempting to think you are “doing leadership” because you have set some “challenging” (read: ignorant of the laws of the universe) goals to “stretch” your team.
+It’s easy to think you are “doing leadership” because you have set some “challenging” goals to “stretch” your team.
 Sadly, you are really just demoralizing them and setting them up for failure.

 Solution: Commit to realistic goals and involve marketing in the process